The Ellis Semigroup of a Generalised Morse System: Abstract

 \section{Abstract}

 In this article, we calculate the Ellis semigroup of a certain class of constant length substitutions.
 This generalises a result of Haddad and Johnson \cite{HaddadJohnson} from the binary case to substitutions over arbitrarily large finite alphabets.
 Moreover, we provide a class of counter-examples to one of the propositions in their paper, which is central to the proof of their main theorem.
 We give an alternative approach to their result, which centers on the properties of the Ellis semigroup.
-To do this, we also show a new way to construct an AI tower to the maximal equicontinuous factor of these systems.
+To do this, we also show a new way to construct an AI tower to the maximal equicontinuous factor of these systems, which gives a more particular approach than the one given by Dekking \cite{Dekking}.